gnowin/iot-project/README.md

     print("No Internet", err)
 ```

 The majority of the code is in the main file.
-It consists of some initilizations and a loop for the microcontrollers logic.
+It consists of some initializations and a loop for the microcontrollers logic.
 To connect and send data to the MQTT Broker, [umqtt_simple](https://github.com/micropython/micropython-lib/blob/master/micropython/umqtt.simple/umqtt/simple.py) library is used.
 A MQTT client object is created

 ```python
 client = MQTTClient(ClientID, secrets.MQTT_SERVER, 1883)